-Expressions of Interest are sought from Victorian dancers and dance film makers for a six-week residency in Kolkata India, in late 2019.
+In late 2019, selected Victorian dancers and dance film makers will take part in a six-week residency in Kolkata India.

 Image by Jennifer Kishan: 'Caitlin' 2019 (Light Ladd and Emberton, for Pickle Dance Foundation, Calcutta)